 Have you ever heard of John Day Fossil Beds National Monument?
-This gorgeous park is located in Oregon and mostly known because of the Painted Hills Unit.
+This gorgeous park is located in Oregon and is mostly known because of the Painted Hills Unit.

 What is John Day Fossil Beds National Monument?

 John Day Fossil Beds National Monument is a nature reserve and one of the most beautiful places in Oregon, United States.
 The park is divided into three units: Sheep Rock, Painted Hills, and Clarno.
 The park is a must-visit for people who love geology and paleontology.
-In this area, they found many fossils of animals you’ve never heard of.
+In this area, they found many fossils of animals you’d never heard of.
 In the park, you can also see how the landscape has changed over the years.
 The mountains have several shapes, layers, and colors.

 In the park, there are a couple of great short hiking trails, from which you have a great overview of the landscape.
 The location of the park is quite remote, and it never gets crowded.
 John Day Fossil Beds National Monument is a true hidden gem in Oregon!